 When filing Form I-751, Petition to Remove Conditions on Residence, a conditional resident and spouse must provide evidence that they have a bona fide marriage.
 There are numerous documents that can used to establish that you entered a genuine marriage and deserve a 10-year green card.

 Even if you are filing with a waiver to the joint filing requirement (due to a terminated marriage), you will need to prove that your marriage was genuine and not created to circumvent immigration laws.
 Thus, proving a bona fide marriage on an I-751 petition is extremely important to it’s success.

 Proving a Bona Fide Marriage is Critical

 Immigration law created the idea of conditional residence to help prevent fraudulent or sham marriages.
 A sham marriage is when at least one of the parties of a marriage entered into the marriage for the purpose of circumventing immigration laws to falsely acquire immigration benefits.
 Fake marriages for the purposes of obtaining a green card can result in harsh penalties, including jail time and steep fines.
-A finding of fraud will also most likely eliminate the possibility of getting approved on future petitions and have un-waivable immigration consequences far into the future.
-This law obligates U.S. Citizenship and Immigration Services (USCIS) to scrutinize your application for permanent residence with a period of conditional residence to make sure your relationship is everything you said it was.
+A finding of fraud will also most likely eliminate the possibility of getting approved on future applications and have un-waivable immigration consequences far into the future.
+This law obligates U.S. Citizenship and Immigration Services (USCIS) to scrutinize your application for permanent residence with a period of conditional residence to make sure your relationship is everything you said it is.

 The burden of proof is on the couple to establish their bona fide marriage.
-Smart couples start preparing for the I-751 petition as soon as they get married.
+Smart couples start preparing for the I-751 petition as soon after marriage.
 If you or your spouse recently became a conditional resident through marriage, you can begin building your case.

-A well-prepared I-751 package will help with proving a bona fide marriage and avoid the I-751 interview.
+A well-prepared I-751 package will help with proving a bona fide marriage and avoiding the I-751 interview.

 Warning Signs There Isn’t a Bona Fide Marriage

 According to a previous edition of Section 21.3 in the Adjudicators Field Manual (AFM), Section 21.3, a guide used by USCIS officers to make determinations on immigration cases, there are several factors that could be warning signs of possible marriage fraud.
 Some of these factors include:

 - Large disparity of age;